Lion Logo Lion Fundamentals Guides Components Blog Toggle darkmode

 >

-<lion-button-reset @click=${ev => console.log('click reset handler', ev.target)}
+<lion-button-reset @click="${ev => console.log('click reset handler', ev.target)}"

 >Reset</lion-button-reset